 “It is a curious situation that the sea, from which life first arose should now be threatened by the activities of one form of that life.
 But the sea, though changed in a sinister way, will continue to exist; the threat is rather to life itself”.
 Rachel Carson The Sea Around Us.

 'The Waves’ consists of a series of six books which respond to concerns about plastic pollution.
 Each book forms a wave shape which rises up carrying with it seaweed shaped pages.
 As the pages spill forward they bring with them the ‘voice’ of the ocean.
-Words tumble - advance and retreat, some becoming clearer, others just visible.
+Words tumble - advance and retreat, some becoming clearer, others only just visible.

 The statistics concerning levels of plastic in the worlds oceans are shocking with some scientists believing the issue has surpassed climate change in needing our urgent attention.
 An estimated 8 million tons of plastic is dumped in the ocean every year.
 Nowhere is immune.
 Studies inform us that over the last ten years we have produced more plastic than during the whole of the last century.
 Furthermore enough plastic is thrown away each year to circle the earth four times.